 "So no, that girl wasn't your mother.
 She ended up being someone else's mother.
 They both did."

-Kate And Allie, which had two divorced women living together with the combined three children from their marriages.
-It is implied that there is no Ho Yay going on.
+Kate and Allie had two divorced women living together with the combined three children from their respective marriages.

 Coop in Nurse Jackie has two mommies in the overtly lesbian sense.